Name of establishment

 Style and ambience

 A remarkable eco-tourism project.
 Pedralva was once a small but thriving traditional Portuguese village, but by 2006 there were only 9 inhabitants left - and now there are 27 fully restored houses which you can stay in.
-The transformation is remarkable and the houses nestle alongside a handful of privately owned houses - and also sit comfortably beside the locals who still live there and the farms that surround the village.
+The transformation is remarkable and the houses nestle alongside a handful of privately owned houses and the farms that surround the village.

-There are 1, 2 and 3 bedroom options.
+There are 1, 2 and 3 bedroom options, with ensuite facilities and kitchens for self-catering.

-Breakfast is served in the main building, and self-catering options include a BBQ area and pizza/bread oven with shared seating.
+Breakfast is served in the main building, and shared self-catering facilities include a BBQ area and pizza/bread oven with communal seating.

 Games room with pool table